+Compose your photos so the item fills the camera frame.
 Show the entire piece from top to bottom, and both sides.
 Clearly feature any flaws in casting you observe, or any damage such as utensil marks, cracks, chips, rust, or pitting.
 Conversely, ultra-close-up photos that show the grain of the iron are of no real value.

 Don't be tempted to apply oil to your item to "enhance" its appearance in photos.
 Savvy buyers are suspicious that this practice serves only to hide flaws, and rightly so.

-Collectors don't care-- and non-collectors shouldn't, either-- if the skillet came across the Rockies with your Great Great Grandfather "Cookie" in a wagon train headed way out west.
+Collectors don't care-- and non-collectors shouldn't, either-- if the skillet came across the Rockies with your Great Great Grandfather "Cookie" in a Westbound wagon train.
 It's quite likely the story your Grandma always told you about the piece is flat-out fiction, no matter how much she believes it to be true.
 It's possible the piece is not considered as having any collectible value, no matter how old it is.
 It may be very evident to an experienced collector that your information is either partially or totally incorrect.
 So, please, don't become defensive when someone who knows vintage cast iron tries to tell you that your piece is actually from the 1950s, not the 1890s as you were led to believe, and is worth about $25 only if in perfect condition, as opposed to the $250 you'd like to think it's worth.
 It's not realistic to expect a buyer to pay a premium for any sentimental value you place on a piece.
 If a family member wouldn't give you the price you're asking for it, neither should you expect that a stranger on eBay would.

 Not all old skillets are Wagner or Griswold.
 Both foundries were very proud of the high quality products they produced, and cast their names and trademarks prominently into every piece.
 The only time they did not was for pieces specifically made for the hardware, department, or building supply store markets.
 There were literally hundreds of foundries operating in the late 19th and early to mid-20th centuries.
 Therefore, don't put things like "Wagner???
 Griswold???" in your listing when you don't know who made it.
 Never speculate as to the maker of an item.
 You may feel you are just being honest when you say, "possibly, "thought to be", or "likely", but you may in fact be misrepresenting the item.
 Simply ask for identification help in your listing, and someone knowledgeable will likely contact you.
 Nor should you use brand names when it is clear the item was not made by them.
 Doing so in either case is in fact in violation of eBay policy.